-On the WTP Project, quality is a common topic.
-We need to produce a high-quality Vit Plant.
+At the Vit Plant, quality is a common topic.
+We must produce a high-quality Vit Plant.
 But what does high-quality really mean on a unique project like this?

-One major component of our quality deals with requirements.
-Requirements come from multiple sources including our contract with the Department of Energy (DOE), our authorization basis documents, codes and standards.
+One major component of quality deals with requirements.
+Requirements come from multiple sources, including the contract with the Department of Energy (DOE), our authorization basis documents, codes, and standards.

 For each product, the correct requirements must first be identified and then the design must meet them.
 Those requirements must then be communicated to all our suppliers and their sub-suppliers, and included in procurement documents for each product we need.

 The resulting products will be verified by a Vit Plant Supplier Quality representative upon receipt, stored, maintained, installed and eventually, started-up properly.

 The project records must show that the correct requirements were used to design, procure, construct, and commission each component of the plant.
 Records must show that procedures were followed in all phases of the plant’s development.
 Records will play a major role in receiving approval to start commissioning.
 If the paperwork is not right, the plant will not be allowed to run, regardless of how well it is built.